Bariatric Surgery Risks

 - Incisional Hernia – Incisional hernias happen in less than one percent of minimally-invasive laparoscopic surgery patients.

-Morbidly obese patients are typically more at risk for complications from surgery than a person with a healthy body weight.
+Morbidly obese patients are typically more at risk for complications from bariatric surgery than a person with a healthy body weight.
 This is because the bodily systems are under extreme stress caused by excess weight.
 These systems must work even harder when a patient undergoes the surgical process.
 The lungs, heart and kidneys are especially susceptible during and immediately after surgery, and our care team closely monitors these systems throughout the process.
 A complete physical is performed on all weight-loss surgery candidates to ensure that their bodies can handle the stress of surgery.

 How to reduce the risk of complications

-While our care team will do everything in our power to prevent complications from your weight-loss surgery, there are a few things that you, the patient, can do to help prevent them as well.
+While our bariatric care team will do everything in our power to prevent complications from your weight-loss surgery, there are a few things that you, the patient, can do to help prevent them as well.

 - Stop Smoking – You already know about the health risks associated with smoking.
 So if you smoke, quit.
 If you’ve decided to undergo weight-loss surgery, then you’re essentially making a commitment to improving your health long term.
 Make quitting a part of that commitment.